 API: Microsoft Graph API, Power BI API, Google API, and Google Reseller API

-API connections can be created manually or automatically using a consent URL.
+API connections can be created manually or automatically through a consent URL, depending on the source system.

 -